privacyguides/privacyguides.org/docs/advanced/signal-configuration-hardening.en.md

 We recommend an up-to-date [GrapheneOS](/android/#grapheneos) or iOS device.

-### Hardening Signal with Molly on Android
+### Molly (Android)

+On Android you can consider using **Molly**, a fork of the Signal mobile client which aims to provide extensive hardening and anti-forensic features.

 !!! recommendation

     ![Molly logo](../assets/img/messengers/molly.svg){ align=right }

-    **Molly** is a security-focused [Signal](../real-time-communication/#signal) fork that aims to provide extensive hardening and anti-forensic features to people who use Signal.
+    **Molly** is an independent Signal fork which offers additional security features, including locking the app at rest, securely shredding unused RAM data, routing via Tor, and more.

     [:octicons-home-16: Homepage](https://molly.im/){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://signal.org/legal/#privacy-policy){ .card-link title="Privacy Policy" }